Every day, you have:

 Conversation Analysis lets you discover hidden insights that would otherwise be locked away in all of your customer conversations.
 It’s like having a microphone for your website!
 With Conversation Analysis, it’s now easier than ever to understand your customer and improve the buying experience.

-Conversation Analysis is available on the Pro, Premium, Enterprise and Startup Plans.
+Conversation Analysis is available on the Essential, Premium, Enterprise and Startup Plans.

 Conversation Analysis is not exportable, and only shows Closed Conversations.